Lin-Kyi/lin-kyi.github.io/publications.md

 <small>In computer science, conferences are often the primary venue for publication and are critical for [scientific dissemination](https://homes.cs.washington.edu/~mernst/advice/conferences-vs-journals.html), undergoing multiple rounds of peer review.
 One may refer to the [CORE Rankings](https://www.core.edu.au/conference-portal) and the acceptance rate for a general idea of a conference's standing within the computing community.</small>

+**From Clicks to Consensus: A Collective Consent Approach to Data Governance**
+**Lin Kyi**, Paul Gölz, Robin Berjon, and Asia Biega
+_Under Review_

+**Redefining Creativity Safeguards in the Generative AI Ecosystem: A Social Value-Based Analysis**
+Amruta Mahuli, **Lin Kyi**, and Asia Biega
+_Under Review_

+**When Feasibility of Fairness Audits Relies on Willingness to Donate Data: Examining User Acceptance of Multi-Party Computation Protocols for Fairness Monitoring**
+Changyang He, Parnian Jahangirirad, **Lin Kyi**, and Asia Biega
+_Under Review_

 **Turning to Online Forums for Legal Information: A Case Study of GDPR’s Legitimate Interests** [pre-print](https://arxiv.org/abs/2506.04260)
 **Lin Kyi**, Cristiana Santos, Sushil Ammanaghatta Shivakumar, Franziska Roesner, and Asia Biega
 _Annual Privacy Forum 2025_